Image

 Boeing 727

-To recognise this trijet airliner with three engines at the rear fuselage from the other in this category you can look for the typical Boeing nose with two eyebrow windows, inherited from the 707 and continued on the first three generations 737.
-Moreover, it has only two wheels on each main landing gear leg and no forward pointing bullet fairing at the top of the vertical stabiliser.
+For a long time the Boeing 727 was the most built airliner in the world.
+To recognise this trijet airliner with three engines at/in the rear fuselage from the other in this category you can look for the typical Boeing nose with two eyebrow windows and V shaped underside of the cockpit side windows, inherited from the 707 and continued on the first three generations 737.
+Moreover, the Boeing 727 has two wheels on each main landing gear leg.
+The aircraft has no forward pointing bullet fairing at the top of the vertical stabiliser.
 Instead it has a backward pointing bullet fairing.
-Finally the engine have a single exhaust.
+Finally the engines have a single exhaust.

 Different versions